People come to me. They ask me, “Who are you? Hindu, Jain, Mohammedan, Christian? Who are you?”

 God labeled becomes the world;

 world unlabeled again, becomes God.

 God conditioned in your mind becomes the world;

 the world unconditioned, again unstructured, again unknown, becomes God.

 Osho on ”Yoga: The Alpha and the Omega”, Volume 7

 Chapter_2: The mind is very clever

 My comments:- When Osho was asked by a press reporter in USA to describe yourself or your vision in 20-25 seconds then he suggested her to look into his eyes.
 That is the only way to understand or know a mystic.
 People known to me come to meet me, and they feel a presence.
 They could not describe the reason but they could not resist the temptation to convey their feelings too.
-So they look at me and say that you look differently, more younger etc etc. I am not a mystic but the experiences have great impact on meditative person for sure.
+So they look at me and say that you look differently, more younger etc etc. I am not a mystic but the experiences through which I have gone before and after satori have great impact on any meditative person going through this journey for sure.